marijamca/github-adapter-test/README.md

 # github-adapter-test
 Simple private repo for testing out the github adapter.
 This is test pr
-Test for branch test 4
+Test for branch test 5
-Test number 2
+Test with multiple reviewers